 Any points to be awarded to the side ready to play will be equal to the highest number of points awarded to any team in the same division that day.

-Should the maximum number of points awarded be for a drawn game, or should there be no other completed fixtures in that division on that day, then the non offending team will be awarded 25 points.
+Should there be no other completed fixtures in that division on that day, then the non offending team will be awarded 5 points.

 Home clubs may be liable to a fine of up to £50 should a fixture be cancelled due to weather conditions or the state of the ground before 12.00pm on the day of the fixture.